Tuberculosis Skin Testing

 If you are found to have latent TB (you are not sick but have the bacterium in your body) you will be required to be on an antibiotic called INH for up to 9 months.
 Persons with active TB (you have signs and symptoms of TB along with evidence of the bacterium in your body) will need to be on several medications for up to a year.

-For more information on TB and TB testing, see the following websites:
+For more information on tuberculosis skin testing, see the following websites:

 Disclaimer: The links above are to sites independent of Wellkeyhealth.com.
 The pages will open in a new browser window.
 The information provided is for educational purposes only, and is not a substitute for professional medical advice, diagnosis, or treatment.
 If you have or suspect you may have a health problem, you should consult your doctor.
 Always follow your doctor’s recommendations regarding your specific medical questions, treatments, therapies, and other needs.